Jeremiah-Rojas/Unusual-Activity/README.md

 ## IoC Discovery Plan:
 1. Check DeviceLogonEvents for any signs of brute force attempts
-2. Check DeviceFileEvents for any signs file installations and/or file deletions
+2. Check DeviceFileEvents for any new files or deleted files
-3. Check DeviceProcessEvents for any signs powershell usage
+3. Check DeviceProcessEvents to view any commands run

 ---
 ## Steps Taken by Bad Actor